-Vegetation management in 2022 was done in the majority of management units throughout the SBMHCP area.
-The SBMHCP area ranges from the city limits of Daly City, Colma, South San Francisco, and Brisbane (Figure 1).
-Locations for habitat restoration work are selected by staff from SMCPs Natural Resource Management division using several different criteria.
-Factors include but are not limited to the following:
+In 2023, vegetation management was carried out in the majority of management units throughout the SBMHCP area, which ranges from the Daly City city limits to Colma, South San Francisco, and Brisbane (Figure 1).
+Locations for habitat restoration work are selected by the SMCP Natural Resource Management team using a variety of criteria.
+Prioritization factors include but are not limited to the following:

-- Invasive plant species threats to present or potentially present locally rare or state and/or federally-listed flora or fauna species - Are considered high habitat value for any of the listed flora and fauna, and have high native plant diversity that is important to conserve - Areas where invasive plant infestations have a high likelihood of spreading - Areas where there are known plant species that are on the California Department of Food and Agriculture Noxious weed list, given a California Invasive Plant Council rating, or are listed as priority species on the San Mateo County Weed Management Area group. - Areas where invasive species or encroaching natives (i.e., coastal scrub species) are threatening high value vegetation communities (i.e., grasslands) - Areas where effort has been put into for restoration in the past and ongoing effort is needed to ensure habitat health. - Areas deemed by the 2015 Assessment of Past 30 Years of the San Bruno Mountain HCP to be priority grassland management areas
+- The presence of invasive species that threaten habitat or potential habitat of locally rare and/or State or Federally listed species - Areas considered to have high habitat value for any of the listed flora and fauna and/or areas with high native plant diversity - Areas where invasive plant infestations have a high likelihood of spreading - Areas with species on the California Department of Food and Agriculture's Noxious weed list, species given a California Invasive Plant Council weed rating, or species that are considered as priority species for management by the San Mateo County Weed Management Area (WMA) group. - Areas where invasive species or encroaching natives (i.e., coastal scrub) are threatening high value vegetation communities (i.e., grasslands) - Areas where previous effort has been put towards restoration and ongoing effort is needed to ensure the continued habitat benefit - Areas deemed by the 2015 Assessment of Past 30 Years of the San Bruno Mountain HCP to be priority grassland management areas

-Figure 1: San Mateo County, CA. 2021.
-Map displaying the San Bruno Mountain Habitat Conservation boundary (Orange) and the corresponding Management Units.
+Figure 1: San Mateo County, CA. Map displaying the San Bruno Mountain Habitat Conservation boundary (Orange) and the corresponding Management Units.